Ghini/ghini.desktop/doc/gui-test-plan.md

 Use `--summary` after a guided run to print the latest JSON result in a readable form.
 Pass an artifact path to summarize a specific run.

+Use `--issue-body` after a guided run to print a GitLab-ready markdown issue body for the latest JSON result.
+Pass an artifact path to generate an issue body for a specific run.
+The generated body includes failed checkpoint notes, branch and commit, fixture details, and captured stdout/stderr.

 Use `--sqlite-fixture` when the scenario should run against a disposable, known-good SQLite database instead of saved local connection settings.
 The